Brighton and Hove Psychotherapy

 Unexpressed emotions will never die

-Short sharp, to the point and written by Freud.
-His full quote is ‘Unexpressed emotions will never die.
+‘Unexpressed emotions will never die.
 They are buried alive and will come forth later in uglier ways’.
-What does he mean and is he right?
+This quote, widely attributed to Freud, is both simple and profound in context.

-With this statement Freud is defining on the pillars of psycho-analysis and psychotherapy – to uncover repressed and unconscious memories and provide a relationship in which those ‘traumas’ can be expressed through language and contact.
+With this statement, Freud (if they are indeed his words) is defining one of the pillars of psycho-analysis and psychotherapy – to uncover repressed and unconscious memories and provide a relationship in which those ‘traumas’ can be expressed through language and contact.
+From this perspective it remains academic as to whether or not Freud did indeed utter these words – we know from his writings that he believed them.

 How do unexpressed emotions come forth?